polymonyrks/poppyS/README.md

 ```
 # How to read PDF
 ## Wait a few Seconds
-Once execute poppyS, wait a few seconds, then some words will be colored by yellow.
+Once execute poppyS, wait a few seconds.
+Some words will be colored by yellow.
 If no word is colored, this is probably timeout of Stanford CoreNLP Server, so re-execute poppyS.
 ## Keyboard
 |  command  |  effect  |